Skip to main content

 • CentOS 7 64 bit

-For discovery to return detailed info about your database instance, you will require read or view permissions for the following system views and tables:
+For discovery to return detailed information about your database instance, you need read or view permissions for the following system views and tables:

 • V$SESSION